book a demo here

 In its Market Watch briefing earlier in the year, the Financial Conduct Authority warned advisers on the risk of using messaging apps such as Whatsapp especially given the increase in home working.

-The FCA warns, “The pandemic has had a significant effect on how businesses are run, with changes to technology and increased homeworking, which may in some cases be long lasting.
+The FCA warns, “The pandemic has had a significant effect on how businesses are run, with changes to technology and increased homeworking, which may, in some cases, be long-lasting.”

 In summary, the FCA state that there is no specific restriction on the technologies or apps firms can use for communications.
 However, in all cases firms must understand the recording obligations and have effective policies, controls and oversight to ensure that these are met.”